alphagov/government-service-design-manual/service-manual/agile/writing-user-stories.md

 When writing a user story, make sure the story is well-formed.
 Don’t skip the part explaining why there’s a need for a service just because it can be difficult.

 You might want to include a list of acceptance criteria.
-These should be an aide-memoire for things to test or check which may have come up during conversation, but they should not be used as a way of defining the scope of a story.
+These should be a reminder for things to test or check which may have come up during conversation, but they should not be used as a way of defining the scope of a story.

 If stories are too big then split them into smaller stories as they stand more chance of producing shippable (ready to use) code.